Real Thai Food-A Tourists Dilemma

 Here at my kao mun gai place, West just wasn’t interested in meeting East and East didn’t care.

-So how is it that me, a White guy, not only eats here but craves real kao mun gai when I’m far away in Los Angeles?
+So how is it that me, a White guy, not only eats here but craves its authentic kao mun gai especially when I’m far from Thailand?

 Anyone who tells you they love Thai food the first, second or third time trying it, either isn’t telling you the truth or they’re eating highly Westernized Thai food.
 A White person just doesn’t grab a bottle of fish sauce and start guzzling it with gusto.
 Thai food in Thailand is a long cultural journey.

 It took me years to cross the great Siamese cultural chasm.
 And of course, I have a Thai wife and family that dragged me kicking and screaming across.
-But the casual white-farang tourist doesn’t have decades to acclimate themself to Thai life, nor a Thai family.
+But farang tourists don’t have decades to acclimate themselves to Thai life, nor a Thai family.
 So what’s the best way to deal with this cultural chasm?

 A Little Advice